-Allison Young, assistant professor of art history, is on the National Advisory Board of upcoming exhibition Promise, Witness, Remembrance — which opens April 7 at the Speed Art Museum in Louisville, KY.
+Allison Young, assistant professor of art history, is on the National Advisory Board of exhibition Promise, Witness, Remembrance — which opens April 7 at the Speed Art Museum in Louisville, KY.
 The exhibition is a tribute to Breonna Taylor, the 26-year-old medical worker killed in her home by police in a no-knock raid there almost a year ago.
 Curator Allison Glenn, of Crystal Bridges Museum of American Art in Bentonville, AR, guest coordinated the collaborative project, which brings together work by Black contemporary artists to honor Taylor and her legacy.

 The hope, Glenn told the New York Times, is to show “museums can get it right” to respect Taylor and her family, disenfranchised communities, and truly listen to those who have been excluded by art institutions in the past.